Curvy Instagram Model Neybron James Teases Her Fans In A Sexy Black Teddy

 The hot lingerie also allowed Neybron to show off the tattoo that has been inked on the upper part of her left thigh.

-In terms of her makeup, the model opted for a brown shade of lip color, a bronze eyeshadow and a tinge of matching blusher.
-To complete her look, Neybron wore her blond tresses into soft waves and allowed them to cascade over her breasts.
+In terms of her makeup, the model opted for a brown shade of lip color, a bronze eyeshadow, and a tinge of matching blusher.
+To complete her look, Neybron wore her blond tresses in soft waves and allowed them to cascade over her breasts.

 Neybron decided not to opt for any significant accessories, except for a bracelet, so as not to take away the attention from her hot attire.